crf8472/libarcstk/README.md

 ## How to Build

-Build and install to just use the libarcs API:
+Build and install to just use the libarcstk API:

-	$ cd libarcs         # your libarcs root directory where README.md resides
+	$ cd libarcstk       # your libarcstk root directory where README.md resides
 	$ mkdir build && cd build
 	$ cmake -DCMAKE_BUILD_TYPE=Release ..
 	$ cmake --build .